5 Out-of-the-Box Ideas for Selling Final Expense Insurance

 • Level death benefits for clients with diabetes who are using insulin and have not experienced any complications, such as diabetic neuropathy.

-Agents who are familiar with these types of product niches, or “sweet spots,” will be able to very quickly determine the best carrier for the client in question.
+Agents who are familiar with these types of product niches will be able to very quickly determine the best carrier for the client in question.
 With healthier clients, or clients who are only taking basic maintenance medications, a level benefit final expense plan with standard or preferred rates is possible.
 Level benefit plans offer the most cost-effective premiums and have more riders available than graded or modified plans.
 And, the full death benefit of these plans will be paid from the first day the policy is in effect.

 Oh, by the way… There is even a carrier who will offer non-smoking rates for smokers during the first several years of the policy to encourage the client to quit!